Cam-Can-Do/website/docs/Contact.md

 # Contact
-Feel free to contact me via LinkedIn or this email alias (I do not want spam):
+Please contact me via LinkedIn or this email alias (I do not want spam):

 hello [dot] stardust396 [at] passinbox [dot] com